 By default, the Propaq MD unit displays CPR rate and depth measurements in green when adult CPR electrodes are attached.

-If the unit detects that CPR performance is consistently below the AHA/ERC-recommended compression rate, the unit displays the rate measurement in yellow (needs improvement).
+For units configured to use AHA/ERC 2005 or 2010 Guidelines, if the unit detects that CPR performance is consistently below the AHA/ERC-recommended compression rate, the unit displays the rate measurement in yellow (needs improvement).
 Likewise, if the unit detects that compression depth is consistently below the AHA/ERC-recommended compression depth, the unit displays the depth measurement in yellow (needs improvement).